Submitty/submitty.github.io/_docs/developer/getting_started/vm_install_using_vagrant.md

     vagrant up --provider=virtualbox
     ```

-    If you wish to use a specific version of the pre-packaged Submitty VM, on Linux type:
+    If you wish to use a specific version of the pre-packaged Submitty VM, on Linux/MacOS type:
     ```
     PREBUILT_VERSION={version} vagrant up --provider=virtualbox
     ```